© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 The page 303-mods/ discusses how to obtain the Omron switches and how to to modify them so they fit the TB-303 buttons.
 To support people with the task of replacing these switches, but who do not want to modify the switches themselves, we are now selling Omron switches, with their stems modified to suit TB-303 TR-606 buttons.
 Each pack contains 25 switches.
 The TB-303 needs 24 and the TR-606 needs 21.
 Australian customers please email us.
 Overseas customers, please use PayPal to send Australian AUD$90 for one pack, or AUD$160 for two, to rw@firstpr.com.au .
 We will airmail them to you within a few days, so you should have them within two weeks at most.

 Please send just the TB-303 – no batteries, vinyl carry case, or original styrofoam/cardboard box.
-Batteries should only be included if you do not want the 32 banks of memory and you wish to retain the existing memory contents, or if you want the existing patterns to be transferred into the Quicksilver 303 system (see midi-options/).
+Batteries should only be included if you do not want the 32 banks of memory and you wish to retain the existing memory contents.
 Memory contents cannot be retained if the 32 bank system is installed, and I can't absolutely guarantee that patterns will be retained if the memory is not installed, so please write down all important patterns before sending the machine for modification.
 The patch-sheet/ directory has some PDFs to help with this.

 Other information at this site

 It is generally best to enquire via email: rw@firstpr.com.au.
-We are located in Rosanna, a north-eastern suburb of Melbourne.
+We are located in Daylesford, about 120km north-west of Melbourne: Wikipedia, Google-Maps.

 Sound Samples These are in the sounds/ directory.
 Videos There are an increasing number of YouTube videos depicting Devil Fishes, including some live acideee action by Martin Rothlisberger (Liquid Trolls) who makes the AluCases.
 See the videos/ directory. |